mjtarter/mycampus_island/readme.md

 # MyCampus Island

 This is a fully responsive web app designed to provider easier access to housing for college students.
-The site includes search functionality that allows students to narrow down the desired housing based on bedrooms, bath, price, etc. Each mathcing property is then plotted onto a google map and can be clicked for more information.
+The site includes search functionality that allows students to narrow down their desired housing based on bedrooms, bath, price, etc. Each matching property is then plotted onto a google map and can be clicked for more information.

 # Development